Inbibo/shift_docs/docs/integration_resources/software/nuke.md

 | PIL.Image     | sRGB               | 8 bit     | png       |
 | Numpy.Array   | Linear (Raw)       | 32 float  | exr       |

-The colorspace of the input or the output image could be changed in the internal write nodes and Read nodes of the ShiftWorkflow node if desired.
+The colorspace of the input or the output image can be changed in the internal Write nodes and Read nodes of the ShiftWorkflow node if desired.
-You can also make color conversions inside your Shift workflow to convert from one colorspace to others.
+You can also perform conversions inside your Shift workflow to pass from one colorspace to other.

 ## Python Interpreter Setup
 In Shift it is possible to launch the execution of a workflow via an application's Python interpreter with the [WorkflowProcess](../../reference/nodes/workflow#workflowProcess-node) node.
 To achieve this for Nuke, set the path to its Python interpreter the following environment variables: